 Further, PPAP will identify and fund important maintenance and upgrades to local infrastructure such as roads and wharfs.
 Partnerships will also be encouraged with smallholder farmers in disadvantaged areas — such as more remote areas in the Highlands or cocoa-dependent areas affected by the Cocoa Pod Borer — and partnerships which support vulnerable groups such as women.

-The International Development Association has contributed $55 million for this project
+The International Development Association has committed at total of $85 million for this project.

 Additional co-financing for the project has been provided by the International Fund for Agricultural Development, the European Union, the Government of Papua New Guinea and the private sector, including smallholder growers.